menandmice/micetro_docs/guides/user-manual/admin_system_settings.rst

     When selected, the system will allow allocation of IP Addresses that reside in IP Address Containers.
 For more information on IP Address Containers,  refer to  IPAM Settings.

   Enable Cloud integration.
     Check this checkbox to enable the Cloud integration feature.
-When Cloud integration is active you can add OpenStack clouds to the Men & Mice Suite.
+When Cloud integration is active you can add OpenStack clouds to the Men&Mice Suite.
 You can manage cloud networks and and you can add and remove subnets from cloud networks and move subnets to cloud networks.
 Cloud integration has been enabled, a  Cloud  object displays in the object list on the left hand side of the Manager window and a new column,  Cloud Network  displays in the range list in the Manager window.

 7. When all selections/entries are made, click  OK .